gdos/TerminalApps/README.md

 ===============================================================
 ## Running:
-Your terminal must accept the "clear" command, and must be 50 chars wide by 20 lines (57x35 for pacman).
+Your terminal must be 50 chars wide by 20 lines (57x35 for pacman).
 Simply type the executable name to begin.

 For example, on OSX, you would open a terminal, and cd to the install directory and type: